RutvikMendpara/DrinkLibrary/README.md

 - **React Query**: A dynamic data-fetching library optimizing API interactions and caching data for efficient rendering.

-- **Axios**: A JavaScript library for making asynchronous HTTP requests, serving as the conduit between Drink Library and the [CocktailDB API](https://www.thecocktaildb.com/api.php).
+- **Axios**: A JavaScript library for making asynchronous HTTP requests, serving as the conduit between Drinks Library and the [CocktailDB API](https://www.thecocktaildb.com/api.php).

 ## Architecture Overview

-The architecture of Drink Library is designed for modularity, maintainability, and extensibility.
+The architecture of Drinks Library is designed for modularity, maintainability, and extensibility.
 The application follows a component-based structure, with each feature and functionality encapsulated within individual components.
 Key architectural components include:

 1. **App Component**: The root component housing the main layout and navigation structure.